attasalfi/attasalfi-/README.md

 # attasalfi-
-An Accountant by Profession now on my way to excel in Data Analysis
+An Accountant by Profession, now on my way to excel in Data Analysis